-I can still hear the excitement in my husband’s voice, telling me his plans for that day.
-The day I found out how murder victims feel before they die.
-A gun holstered on his hip, he held up the large machete he’d hand-crafted just for me.
+I can still hear the excitement in my husband’s voice, telling me his plans.
+He held up a huge machete, and looked at it lovingly.
+Turns out, he hand-crafted it just for me.
 Or more specifically, for my death.

 I was on the floor, hands tied behind my back, dazed from a blow to the head.
 Moments earlier, his fist came out of nowhere, and knocked me out cold.
 Before that, we were getting along fine, but now, I struggled to comprehend what was happening.